SAP-samples/teched2025-IN162/README.md

 >[!NOTE]
 >The tenant URLs listed below are intended only for participants of the **ASUG Tech Connect** hands-on session.
-> If you are attending **TechEd Berlin**, you are currently looking the wrong GitHub branch — please switch to the **main** branch and follow the instructions provided there.
+> If you are attending **TechEd Berlin**, you are currently looking at the wrong GitHub branch — please switch to the **main** branch and follow the instructions provided there.

 - **Group 1 (Users 001 to 030):** [SAP Integration Suite - Tenant 1](https://workshop-us-01a.integrationsuite-cpi034.cfapps.us10-002.hana.ondemand.com/shell/design)
 - **Group 2 (Users 031 to 060):** [SAP Integration Suite - Tenant 2](https://workshop-us-01b.integrationsuite.cfapps.us20.hana.ondemand.com/shell/design)